Three Overlooked But Clutch Ways to Build Power and Influence

 Creators Have Power (lots of it)

-Artists and creators have had power throughout history.
+Artists and creators weilded power throughout history.
 Cave drawings are key sources of information used by scientists and anthropologists to piece together the lives of ancient peoples.
 Hieroglyphs let us know that Egyptians lived pretty dope lives (with lots of mummification).
+Art in all forms captures the feelings, social mores, attitudes, and lifestyles of its time.

 What is the source of a creator’s power?
 This question peaked my curiosity sharply after seeing these Beyomenons (a phenomenon started by Beyonce), so I conducted a very scientific survey, asking 15 friends which artists and creators of color inspire them and why.